The Hollow Men (Dollhouse): Plot

-Echo has been strapped down and is being prepared to have her spinal fluid tapped.
-Boyd attempts to use the neural lock and key but Echo rebuffs him.
-Anthony and Priya arrive and manage to free Echo.
-Echo orders Anthony and Priya to rescue DeWitt and Topher while she finishes Caroline's job: shutting down the Rossum labs.
+Echo has been strapped down and Boyd attempts to use the neural lock and key but Echo rebuffs him.
+Anthony and Priya arrive and free Echo, who orders them to rescue DeWitt and Topher while she finishes shutting down the Rossum labs.
+As Echo looks for a way to destroy the labs, she runs into Clyde 2.0, and they fight; she knocks him out.

-Priya surrenders herself as a distraction, allowing Anthony to take out the guards and free Topher and DeWitt.
-Topher says he needs to destroy the tech and the plans, as well as the manufacturing equipment.
-As Echo tries to look for a way to destroy the labs, she runs into Clyde 2.0.
-Echo tries to get through to Whiskey or Claire, but she fails and they engage in a brutal fight.

-Ballard runs into Boyd, and having been separated from the group, does not know what is going on.
-Boyd tells Ballard that DeWitt turned on them.
-Echo has just knocked out Clyde 2.0 when Boyd and Ballard arrive.
-Boyd turns his weapon on Ballard and holds him hostage.
-Echo is unable to shoot because she fears hitting Ballard.
-However, she shoots Ballard in the leg to give herself a free shot at Boyd.
+Ballard runs into Boyd, who, having been separated from the group, does not know what is going on.
+Boyd tells Ballard that DeWitt turned on them, then turns his weapon on Ballard and holds him hostage.
+Echo shoots Ballard in the leg to give herself a free shot at Boyd.
 The plan fails as Boyd rushes down onto Echo and they engage in a fist fight.
-Boyd gets the better of Echo and is about to kill her, until Topher arrives, uses the remote wipe/imprinting tech on Boyd and turns him into a doll.
+Topher arrives, turning Boyd into a doll.

-Echo straps Boyd with explosives and hands him a grenade.
-She orders him to walk into the mainframe and pull the pin when she leaves the room.
-Topher is able to get Claire/Clyde 2.0 out while Ballard evacuates the building before leaving himself.
-Adelle, Topher, Ballard, Anthony, and Priya wait outside when the explosion destroys the labs.
-Echo makes it out just in time.
-"So, did we save the world?" asks Ballard.
-"I guess we did," Echo responds.
+Echo straps Boyd with explosives and hands him a grenade, ordering him to walk into the mainframe and pull the pin when she leaves the room.
+The building is evacuated and the explosion destroys the labs.

 Ten years later, Echo and Ballard are fighting through the streets of an apocalyptic Los Angeles.
-Despite their best efforts to stop Rossum, the corporation was ultimately successful in deploying the mind-wiping tech.
+Rossum was ultimately successful in deploying the mind-wiping tech.